Walheimat/wal-emacs/README.md

 at the end of this readme/configuration or the [awesome-emacs](https://github.com/emacs-tw/awesome-emacs) project.

 Many packages bind keys.
-Check the [key bindings section](#org1048561) if you need a list of all of them.
+Check the [key bindings section](#orgcbeb3e6) if you need a list of all of them.

 1.  ace

-    Ace allows for some nifty window swapping.
+    `ace` allows for some nifty window swapping.

         (use-package ace-window
           :bind (("H-w" . ace-swap-window)